Costas Fotopoulos

 CONCERT PIANO PERFORMANCE

-His debut piano solo album, featuring works by Rachmaninov as well as his own Toccata, was released in February 2009 on the JCL Records label.
+His debut solo album, Costas Fotopoulos Piano, featuring works by Rachmaninov as well as his own Toccata, was released in February 2009 on the JCL Records label.
 He has recorded a Chopin Nocturne for the BBC Radio Worldplay, Hitler in Therapy (aired in January 2005), and chamber repertoire for BBC Radio 2 and 3.
 He has also recorded the piano solo work, Cross hands, for a CD of music by British composer Nicholas Sackman, released on the Metier label.

 Costas studied with Hamish Milne at the Royal Academy of Music, obtaining a Bachelor’s Degree in Performance with First Class Honours and a Master’s Degree in Performance with Distinction.
 For the third year of his Bachelor’s Degree he studied with Oxana Yablonskaya at the Juilliard School, New York on an exchange programme.